 Why book with TreXperience?

-• Locally Owned Company: Founded by Juan and Priscila Coronel from Ollantaytambo, TreXperience is 100% locally owned in Cusco, Peru.
-This reflects a deep commitment to the community and offers an authentic insight into the Inca Trail experience.
+• Locally Owned Company: TreXperience was started by Juan and Priscila Coronel from Ollantaytambo and is 100% owned by locals in Cusco, Peru.

-• Transportation: We offer a stress-free experience for trekkers by managing all aspects of the journey.
+• Transportation: We manage all aspects of the journey to offer trekkers a stress-free experience.
 Our door-to-door service ensures a seamless experience from hotel to hotel.

-• Trains from Machu Picchu: The journey back from Machu Picchu is enhanced with additional amenities such as Pisco Sours and a scenic train ride.
-We are the only company that provides panoramic trains for the return trip.
+• Trains from Machu Picchu: The journey back from Machu Picchu has fantastic views of the Urubamba River, the Andes Mountains, and a scenic train ride.
+We are the only company that provides panoramic Vistadome trains to return.

-• Spiritual and Cultural Immersion: The journey with TreXperience is not just a trek but a profound exploration of the rich history, culture, and spirituality of the Incan civilization, including visits to significant archaeological sites.
+• Spiritual and Cultural Immersion: The journey with TreXperience is not just a trek but a deep exploration of the rich history, culture, and spirituality of the Incan civilization, including visits to significant archaeological sites and expert native tour guides.

-• Sustainable Practices: TreXperience is distinguished by its sustainable and responsible tourism practices, aiming to minimize environmental impact while maximizing positive contributions to local communities.
+• Sustainable Practices: We are distinguished by our sustainable and responsible tourism practices, which aim to minimize environmental impact while maximizing positive contributions to local communities.

-• Safety and Security: All staff are trained in First Aid and Mountain Rescue.
-We provide an oxygen tank, a first aid kit, and satellite phones for added safety.
+• Safety and Security: All our staff are trained in First Aid and Mountain Rescue.
+We provide an oxygen tank, a first aid kit, and satellite phones.

-• Commitment to Excellence: TreXperience's reputation for excellence is reflected in its numerous awards and recognitions, underscoring its commitment to providing an unparalleled trekking experience.
+• Commitment to Excellence: Our reputation for excellence is reflected in our numerous awards and recognitions, underscoring our commitment to providing an unparalleled trekking experience.
 We have more than 7000 positive reviews.

-• Our Porters: TreXperience sets a high standard for porter welfare on the Inca Trail, ensuring fair wages, health insurance, and quality gear for all porters.
+• Our Porters: At TreXperience, we set the highest standard for porter welfare on the Inca Trail, ensuring fair wages, health insurance, and quality gear for all porters.

-• Book with Confidence and Flexibility: We allow travelers to change their tours without penalty under certain conditions, offering peace of mind in uncertain times.
+• Book with Confidence and Flexibility: Under certain conditions, we allow travelers to change their tours without penalty, offering peace of mind in uncertain times.

 Full Itinerary of the 4-Day Inca Trail to Machu Picchu